-Museums are some of the most important and beloved cultural institutions in England, playing a key role in helping to build the places and communities people want to live in, work in, and visit.
-Often sited in landmark buildings in the heart of our high streets, town, villages and city centres, they care for collections of international, national and local importance.
-They offer people places to come together and be challenged, entertained and informed.
+Museums are some of the most important and beloved institutions in England, playing a key role in helping to build the places and communities people want to live in, work in, and visit.
+Often located in landmark buildings in the heart of our high streets, town, villages, and cities, they care for collections of local, national, and international importance.
+They offer people places to come together and to be challenged, entertained, and informed.

-As we emerge from the Covid-19 pandemic, I have been struck by the pivotal role museums have played and will continue to play as part of our national renewal.
+As we continue to emerge from the pandemic, I have been struck by the pivotal role museums have played and will continue to play as part of our national renewal.
 With the help of the Government's unprecedented Culture Recovery Fund, museums have been able to demonstrate innovation and resilience in serving the community despite frequent closures, and to develop robust plans for the future.
-Since becoming Minister for Arts I have been fortunate to visit museums across the country and to hear directly how staff and volunteers have risen to the challenges of the past two years, as well as their aspirations for the years ahead.